 Form W-9 is an Internal Revenue Service form used to verify and certify that you are working with a legitimate business that is paying its taxes.

 The client business uses this information for payment and tax reporting when required.
 For my freelance writing business, I keep an updated copy of my W-9 saved in my Dropbox so I can quickly send it off to new clients coming on board.

 A W-9 form is not required for all business transactions.
-For example, if you go into a store and spend money, you don’t need to get a W-9 from the store to ensure they are paying their taxes.
+For example, if you go into a store and spend money, you don’t need to get a W-9 for payments in store to ensure they are paying their taxes.
 In general, W-9s are required only for business-to-business relationships where more than $600 is paid in the calendar year.
 The $600 rule applies to labor and services.
-For direct sales, a W-9 is required for total purchases over $5,000.

 For example, if you are hire a contractor to work on a project for you with a $500 budget, you technically do not need a W-9 for that contractor because they are being paid less than $600.
 However, if you are going to pay the contractor $1,000, you do need a W-9.
 A contractor paid more than the $600 reporting requirement for the year.

 While these are the requirements for when you are required to get a W-9, it is not a bad idea to get one from every vendor.
 If you do cross the $600 line, you don’t want to have to go back to the vendor for forms.
 Instead, getting the W-9 for every vendor ensures you are 100% compliant.